Cooking Gorgeous

 Instructions

-• Serve immediately with fresh bread for dipping into the yolks and sausage oils.
+• Serve straight from the pan with plenty of bread for the yolks and the fat.

 Notes